jaejae-lee/KickOff-football-team-generator/README.md

 ## What's next..
 Once I managed to finish my MVP, I decided to add some advanced functionalities such as chosing positions and team size.
 But here's more I would like to try...

-**Bug fix:**
-There's a bug when you select a position at third time.

-My intention is to limit 2 people for one postion.
-When the error message saying "this position is full, please choose other positions" pops up, it still add the third person of the position in the playerlist below.

-I had fo wrap up and submit this project to developMe ( a bootcamp that I attended) due to tight due date but definitely plan to fix the bug soon.

-Thanks fot your understanding.

 **Back-end data set up - build api :**

 I'd be tempted to build an api with laravel and connect into the front-end.